chriscerk/study.mc/README.md

 # StudyMC
 StudyMC (Study Medicinal Chemistry) is a College of Pharmacy web application to help students in studying their course materials.

+<strong>*Note:</strong> The live version of this application is currently "bodyless" (without Laravel) due to inability to update the UM server version of PHP and install dependencies for Laravel.

 # Organization
 <strong>Learn</strong>
 Content provided to help expand the student's knowledge along with practice problems which include feedback.